matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 | Bob     | 3           | Sold book                  | 2024-02-01 | $20      |          |
 ```

 In this example, we don't care where the opening balances come from exactly.
 We just need to make sure money is coming from somewhere.
 The bank account is a kind of phony account that is there just to help us follow the rules.
 In accounting terms, it is called a [contra account](https://en.wikipedia.org/wiki/Debits_and_credits#Contra_account) to the other accounts.
 The important thing is that all transactions are **balanced**, i.e., "credits equal debits".
+It acts as a simple [checksum](https://en.wikipedia.org/wiki/Checksum) that helps accountants to catch mistakes, especially when they were doing things manually.

 > **Definition 7: Contra Account**
 >